Accounting and Finance MSc

 Investment Strategy and Portfolio Management: This module evaluates the development of investment strategies for bonds, equities and derivatives that are designed to achieve optimal risk-return outcomes, and examines the measurement and evaluation of the performance of a portfolio of investments.

 Entry to the MSc programme requires a good undergraduate degree (2ii) in a relevant subject, e.g. economics, finance, accounting or management from a university, or a similar qualification from any other institution.
 Alternatively, possession of a suitable professional qualification and relevant practical experience may also be accepted.
 In general, however, applicants are judged on their individual merits and age, work experience and other factors are also considered.
-A two-year programme, with the first year as a ’qualifying year’, is also available for students whose backgrounds are different from those outlined above in order to prepare them more fully for their studies.
+Bangor University also offers International Incorporated Masters Degrees for International students whose academic credentials are different from those outlined above.
+The first year is studied at the Bangor International College , an embedded College on our University campus and delivered by Oxford International Education Group.

 We welcome applications from good graduates in relevant disciplines and from those with equivalent professional qualification and work experience.